 History of the School of Art

 When Texas Tech University (TTU) established the Department of Art in 1967, it held classes in the Home Economics building.
 Our first degree offering was the BFA in Studio Art and Graphic Design.
 Within a few years, we moved to the new Art Building—a construction that was added on to the Architecture building project--and initiated our first graduate programs, the Studio MFA and the multidisciplinary Fine Arts Doctoral program, in which students could select an Art major.
 In the mid-1970s the programs in Art Education began.
 We established a BS and MAE in Art Education.
 The BS was reconfigured first as a BFA in Art Education, then, in the 1990s, as a BFA in Visual Studies.
-By 1990, the Department had added a BA in Art History and in 2010 will launch the MA in Art History.
+By 1990, the Department had added a BA in Art History and in 2010 launched the MA in Art History.

 The SoA's faculty has grown in number and continues to excel in research.
 Of course, for the 32 full-time SoA faculty, research includes scholarly publications in art education and art history as well as the making of art.
 School of Art faculty have won the U.S. Presidential Higher Education Community Service Honor Roll Award for two consecutive years and have served as presidents of international organizations such as the Association of Latin American Art.
 Our faculty members publish, curate, and exhibit nationally and internationally.